Synapse 3 doesn't open on Windows 10

 Fixing Synapse 3 #

-I'm not sure if it's required, but its probably a good idea to close any Razer applications - you can do this by right clicking on the Razer Central icon in the notification area (down by the clock) and selecting Exit All Apps
+I'm not sure if it's required, but its probably a good idea to close any Razer applications - you can do this by right clicking on the Razer Central icon in the notification area (down by the clock) and selecting Exit All Apps.

 IPv6 #

-, this bit is for you and you don't need to follow the steps under IPv4 below.
+If your error says something like Unable to bind to the underlying transport for [::]:5426, this bit is for you and you don't need to follow the steps under IPv4 below.

-(any IPv6) to the IP Listen-Only list by running the command:
+We can then add :: (any IPv6) to the IP Listen-Only list by running the command:

 netsh http add iplisten ipaddress=::